2015–16 Texas A&M Aggies men's basketball team

 The 2015–16 Texas A&M Aggies men's basketball team represented Texas A&M University in the 2015–16 college basketball season.
 The team's head coach was Billy Kennedy, in his fifth season.
-The team played their home games at Reed Arena in College Station, Texas and its fourth season as a member of the Southeastern Conference.
+The team played their home games at Reed Arena in College Station, Texas and was in its fourth season as a member of the Southeastern Conference.
 They finished the season 28–9, 13–5 in SEC play to win a share of the SEC regular season championship.
-They defeated Florida and LSU to advance to the championship game of the SEC tournament where they lost to Kentucky.
-They received an at-large bid to the NCAA tournament where they defeated Green Bay and Northern Iowa to advance to the Sweet Sixteen where they lost to Oklahoma.
+They defeated Florida and LSU to advance to the championship game of the SEC tournament, where they lost to Kentucky.
+They received an at-large bid to the NCAA tournament, where they defeated Green Bay and Northern Iowa to advance to the Sweet Sixteen, where they lost to Oklahoma.

 Previous season

-The team had a 21–12 (11–7 in conference play) record and entered the SEC Tournament as the 5th seed after losing two games to end conference play, where it lost to Auburn.
-The team earned an NIT bid as a No. 2 seed (despite making noise for a bid to the NCAA Tournament which was silenced after a losing skid at the end of the season) and lost in the 2nd round of the NIT To Louisiana Tech after beating Montana in the first round.
+The team had a 21–12 (11–7 in conference play) record and entered the SEC Tournament as the 5th seed after losing two games to end conference play, where they lost to Auburn.
+The team earned an NIT bid as a No. 2 seed (despite making noise for a bid to the NCAA Tournament, which was silenced after a losing skid at the end of the season) and lost in the second round of the NIT To Louisiana Tech after beating Montana in the first round.